 - Would you rather live in a country that protects the lives of all human beings or one that thinks some human beings are better off dead?

 - Was your support of abortion arrived at by an honest examination of the facts or by a desire to justify the elimination of unwanted pregnancy?

 - Does it bother you that 93% of abortions are performed on healthy mothers, with healthy babies, who chose to engage in sexual intercourse?

-- Which is more noble, to sacrifice a portion of your life for the sake of your child or to sacrifice your entire child for the sake of you?
+- Which is more noble, to sacrifice some of your freedom for the sake of your child or to sacrifice your child for the sake of your freedom?

 - Are poverty, parental immaturity, or unwantedness sufficient rationales for killing children after they're born?

 - Is it more loving to kill a child you can't raise or to give that child to someone who can?

 - If your grandkids ask you someday what you did to combat abortion, will you have anything to tell them?